cloudcreativity/json-api/UPGRADE.md

 addition to a `boolean`.
 - `ValidatorErrorFactoryInterface::relationshipNotAcceptable()` now takes a third argument (the custom error) and must return an `ErrorCollection` instance.
+- Internal methods within `AbstractRelationshipValidator`, `HasOneValidator` and `HasManyValidator` have been re-organised to move all the validation logic into the abstract class.
+You will need to make changes to any validators that extend these classes.

 ## v0.4 to v0.5